Which is better: fixed or variable?

 • An offset account.
 The banks subtract the offset account balance from the mortgage account balance.
 This difference is the net balance for which they charge interest.
 As a result, your repayments will be lower.

-• Make more repayments at no extra cost.
+• The option to make extra repayments at no extra cost.
 This allows you to repay your loan faster if you have the means.
 If you do this, you will also save on interest.

-• It costs less to change loans.
+• Charging less to change loans.
 When you have a variable rate loan, changing to a different loan is easier.
 If you find a better loan somewhere else, it will cost you less to get out of your current deal.

 It’s the uncertainty of the market that makes taking out variable rate loans risky.
 If there’s a sudden increase in the rates, you will have to pay more to meet the terms and conditions of the loan.